delyle/3DPlantigradeFeet/ReadMe.md

 ## Recommended settings

-I printed these using an Ultimaker with 2.85 mm PLA
+I printed these using an Ultimaker 3 with 2.85 mm PLA, and sliced in Ultimaker Cura

 0.2 mm layer height